 If you want to make sure that no one can use your data, you should erase the storage media for good.
 This can be done using a device called a degausser, which uses a strong magnetic field to erase the data or by shredding or mechanically destroying the media itself.

 Protect your data

 Data protection is more important than ever before.
-Make sure you’re taking the necessary steps to protect your personal data and constantly reviewing areas that could be potentially compromised by criminals.
+Make sure you are taking the necessary steps to protect your personal data and are constantly reviewing areas that criminals could potentially compromise.
 Treat your data like it’s gold.
 Don’t make it easy for someone to steal your gold and make money off of it on the black market.